-Note 2: Revenue Recognition
+Note 3: Revenue Recognition

 Revenue is recognized when earned.
 Software license revenue is recognized upon shipment of the product provided that the license fee is fixed and determinable, persuasive evidence of an arrangement exists and collection is probable.
 The Company does not license its software with a right of return and generally does not license its software with conditions of acceptance.
 If an arrangement does contain conditions of acceptance, recognition of the revenue is deferred until the acceptance criteria are met or the period of acceptance has passed.
-The Company generally recognizes revenue for products sold through indirect channels, including independent software vendors, original equipment manufacturers (OEMs) and distributors, when the indirect channel partner places an order identifying the end user or reports the number of reproduced copies of the licensed software.
-Under certain circumstances, nonrefundable license fees from indirect channel partners, primarily OEMs, are recognized upon shipment of the product master provided that the remaining criteria are met.
+The Company generally recognizes revenue for products sold through indirect channels, including application partners, original equipment manufacturers (OEMs) and distributors, when the indirect channel partner places an order identifying the end user or reports the number of reproduced copies of the licensed software.
+Under certain circumstances, nonrefundable license fees from indirect channel partners, primarily OEMs, are recognized upon shipment of the product master provided that all other criteria are met.

 Software licenses are generally sold with annual maintenance contracts and, in some cases, also with consulting services.
-For the undelivered elements, vendor-specific objective evidence (VSOE) of fair value is determined to be the price charged when the undelivered element is sold separately.
+For the undelivered elements, vendorspecific objective evidence (VSOE) of fair value is determined to be the price charged when the undelivered element is sold separately.
 VSOE for maintenance sold in connection with a software license is determined based on the amount that will be separately charged for the maintenance renewal period.
-VSOE for consulting services is determined by reference to the amount charged for similar engagements when a software license sale is not involved.
+VSOE for consulting services is determined by reference to amounts charged for consulting services when a software license sale is not involved.